Skip to Content

 Beds can easily be separated into different planting zones on your property.
 For example, you can use some beds for decorative annuals and perennials and others for edibles.

-Beds for shade-loving plants like greens and peas can be placed in low-light parts of your property, while those you fill with sun-loving tomatoes and peppers can go in the parts of your yard with the most sun exposure.
+Beds for shade-loving plants like leafy greens and peas can be placed in low-light parts of your property, while those you fill with sun-loving tomatoes and peppers can go in the parts of your yard with the most sun exposure.

 Garden bed for kids